unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 {% endhighlight %}
 :question: Do you have an example use case in mind?
 Feel free to ask questions!

+Another important attribute for your job description file is the possibility to remap the file names of input and output files.
+Imagine the program you use expects a specific input file name, and produces a hardcoded output filename.
+A simple workaround would be to write a job wrapper script which renames the files accordingly.
+However, you can also do this:
+{% highlight shell %}
+transfer_output_remap = "output.root=output/histograms_$(Process).root"
+{% endhighlight %}
+This would move the file `output.root` which is expected to be produced by the job in the working directory to the subdirectory `output/` on the execute machine when the job has finished, and give it a unique name by using the process ID.
+The same is possible for input files.

+Related to this, the `initialdir` setting effectively changes the directory before submitting the single job.
+This allows to prepare multiple sets of input files in different subdirectories on the submit machine, and to collect the logs and outputs in those subdirectories.

+:question: Do you have example use cases in mind?
+Again, feel free to ask questions!

 [^1]: A very much improved online documentation is part of the HTCondor 8.8 series.
 [^2]: If they finish too fast, you will also find a `Debian10_render_scenes_hq.jdl` in the repository.
 Note that this requires significantly more resources, so please only use that if the normal jobs are too short for investigating their behaviour.